patricksavalle/devops-project-template/README.md

 - Consistent
 - Documented

-### Development Phases

-Alle new systems are built in phases.
-In agile project these phases are done incrementally.
-Only trivial systems or experienced teams don't need a functional or technical design.

-#### 1. Requirements analysis

-Requirements describe, using human language, prototypes and sketches, the functionality and non-functionality of a system concise enough to be used for system validation and acceptance testing.
-This stages is done in collaboration with all stake-holder.

-#### 2. Functional design

-Functional design creates the desired modularity of the system based on functional dependencies and architecture.
-It formally describes the behaviour of it using pseudocoding, UML, BPML etc.
-A functional design needs to be complete to be useful.

-#### 3. Technical design

-Technical design translates the functional design into codeable constructions, using the appropriate technical standards, architectures and patterns.
-The design is formulated in UML.
-Technical design is not meant to be complete, just complete enough to manage coding complexity.

-#### 4. Implementation (code)

-Coding creates an instantiable image of the software application.
-De code defines the state space (type) of the application.
-The user-interactions define its actual state (instance).

-### Product Stages

-#### Proof-of-concept

-A POC is an assumption (in)validator.
-Often multiple POC’s are needed.

-#### Prototype

-A prototype is a functionality / UX demonstrator, without the full set of non-functionals and in one-off fashion.

-#### Minimum Viable Product

-Minimum Viable Product is that version of the product that enables a full turn of the Build-Measure-Learn loop with a minimum amount of effort and the least amount of development time.
-It's also a test run for the entire DevOps setup.

-#### Beta release

-The Beta is a production-release which can be tested in a larger, tolerant user group to iron out the last flaws.

 ### Integration Basics

 Integration allows modules to communicate with each other.
 Integration tooling needs to decouple communicating modules in location and time.